Atypus

 Habitat

 Inhabits a range of terrestrial environments from dry grasslands and heathlands to forest edges and suburban shrubbery.
 European show specific microhabitat preferences: A. muralis occurs almost exclusively in dry continental grasslands on calcareous agglutinate soils; A. affinis occupies dry sparse forests with Atlantic microclimates; A. piceus occupies intermediate including dry grasslands and forest fringes, also restricted to calcareous soils.
-The A. karschi in Pennsylvania occupies diverse habitats from forests to suburban areas, with webs attached to trees, shrubs, walls, or fences.
+The introduced A. karschi in Pennsylvania occupies diverse habitats from forests to suburban areas, with webs attached to trees, shrubs, walls, or fences.

 Distribution

 Eurasia and northern Africa.
 Three occur in Europe: A. piceus, A. affinis, and A. muralis.
 A. affinis extends into North Africa.
-The of A. karschi (formerly misidentified as A. snetsingeri) is established in southeastern Pennsylvania, USA.
+The introduced of A. karschi (formerly misidentified as A. snetsingeri) is established in southeastern Pennsylvania, USA.
 Multiple species occur across East Asia including China, Japan, and Korea.
 New species continue to be described from southern China.

 Seasonality